gbprod/substitute.nvim/README.md

 This operator allows to quickly exchange text inside a buffer.

 Eg. To exchange two words, place your cursor on the first word and type `sxiw`.
 Then move to the second word and type `sxiw` again.

 Note: the {motion} used in the first and second use of `sx` don't have to be the same.
 Note 2: this is dot-repeatable, so you can use `.` instead of `sxiw` for the second word.

 You can select a whole line using the `line` function (`sxx` in the example below).

-Because this operator has to be invoked twice to change the document, if you change your mind after invoking the operator once, you can cancel you selection using the `cancel` function (mapped to `sxc` in the example below).
+Because this operator has to be invoked twice to change the document, if you change your mind after invoking the operator once, you can cancel you selection using `<Esc>` key or the `cancel` function (mapped to `sxc` in the example below).

 ```lua
 vim.keymap.set("n", "sx", "<cmd>lua require('substitute.exchange').operator()<cr>", { noremap = true })